yabje/scoresaber-wiki/wiki/ranking/criteria/technical-limitations-criteria.md

 ## Current Limits

 :::warning ⚠️
-Until further notice the new map format will be unrankable.
-This will stay in place until we have adjusted the criteria and made/updated tools for the new format.
+Until further notice the new v4 map format will be unrankable.
+This will stay in place until we have updated tools for the new format and the community has standardized it.
 :::

 - Maps must not break **350 BPM sustained**